 - 1. Reflections on experiences will be required on Thursday of each week rotation.
 Till midnight: if not will be taken as absent from IPPE-2 - 2.
 The reflection will be on any aspect of medication management that they have experienced during the week - 3.
 The reflection will be written after thinking about what you have learned - 4.
 It is strongly encouraged to write the reflection immediately upon completion of the week - 5.
 It is strongly recommended that reflection notes are written on a daily basis to keep tract of highlights and thoughts that occur. - 6.
 Weekly reflections need to be one to two pages in length. - 7.
 The final paragraph of each reflection should contain a brief summary of all the things you learned in that week about institutional pharmacy practice and especially which of the Educational Outcomes were achieved. - 8.
-The reflections will be forwarded to the IPPE-2 coordinator after evaluation b.
+The reflections will be forwarded to the IPPE-2 coordinator after evaluation - 9.
+They will be kept confidential and not shared with preceptors b.
 Weekly Projects for Group of Students working together in same rotation of same hospital: